-Public Notice W1-3780 requires owners of enclosures containing white-tailed deer to obtain an annual Facility Permit from the MDWFP.
-The permit is valid from July 1 through June 30.
-For the 2010 - 2011 permit year, 98 facility permits were issued.
-Public Notice W1-3780 allows white-tailed deer breeding pens within enclosures of at least 300 acres.
-For the 2010 - 2011 permit year, 14 white-tailed deer breeder permits were issued.
-As allowed by Public Notice W1-3780, one intrastate white-tailed deer transport permit was issued, with one doe transferred from Facility SE16 to Facility SE20 for stocking purposes.
+EMAP cooperators receive a harvest summary report after Public Notice W1-3780 requires owners of enclosures con-taining white-tailed deer to obtain an annual Facility Pereach hunting season.
+This report contains a detailed analysis of current and historical harvest as well as graphs and charts mit from the MDWFP.
+The permit is valid from July 1 through that show trend directions while facilitating data interpreta-June 30.
+For the 2010 - 2011 permit year, 98 facility permits tion.
+Progress towards the goals and objectives stated in the were issued.
+Public Notice W1-3780 allows white-tailed deer annual management plan will be continuously evaluated usbreeding pens within enclosures of at least 300 acres.
+For the ing this report.
+2010 - 2011 permit year, 14 white-tailed deer breeder permits were issued.
+As allowed by Public Notice W1-3780, one intra-For management of deer herds within high-fenced enclostate white-tailed deer transport permit was issued, with one sures and upon the request of the wildlife biologist as outlined doe transferred from Facility SE16 to Facility SE20 for stocking in the annual management plan, the MDWFP may issue manpurposes. agement buck and doe tags to EMAP properties to allow the harvest of does and management bucks in excess of the annual As described in Section 49-11-3, Mississippi Code of 1972, and daily bag limits.

-As described in Section 49-11-3, Mississippi Code of 1972, the MDWFP may issue operating licenses to any person, partnership, association, or corporation for the operation of commercial wildlife enclosures.
-Each commercial wildlife enclosure shall contain a minimum of 300 acres in one tract of leased or owned land.
-During the 2010 - 2011 permit year, 21 big game commercial wildlife enclosure licenses were issued.
+the MDWFP may issue operating licenses to any person, partnership, association, or corporation for the operation of For the 2010 - 2011 hunting season, harvest data were commercial wildlife enclosures.
+Each commercial wildlife ensubmitted for 39 enclosures, with 436 bucks and 595 does harclosure shall contain a minimum of 300 acres in one tract of vested.
+For management purposes, 385 buck tags were issued leased or owned land.
+During the 2010 - 2011 permit year, 21 to 24 enclosures with 116 buck tags reported as used, and 570 big game commercial wildlife enclosure licenses were issued. doe tags were issued to 28 enclosures.